json-lk/Non_e/README.md

 # Konnect
-One time chat for one time things
+One time chat for one time things.
+Chat without a trace.
+Be anonymous.